© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Humberston Abbey is a scheduled monument protected by Historic England under reference 1020424.
 View the official record →

-Humberston Abbey is a Premonstratensian monastery situated in Lincolnshire, founded in the twelfth century.
+Humberston Abbey is a Benedictine priory situated in the parish of Humberston, near Grimsby in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020424.

 Humberston Abbey is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020424.